based on 15 nights & selected experiences

 Cambodia is hot all year round and the best time to visit is during the dry season, which runs from November to April.
 It starts to get wetter in May and the wettest months are September and October.
 It is still possible to visit during this time as rain usually falls as short sharp storms.
 November is a fantastic month to visit Cambodia as it is very green after the rainy season and the lakes and rivers are full of water.

 Experience the romance of the East with this exciting adventure-honeymoon to Cambodia and Vietnam.
-Explore the crumbling ruins of Angkor Wat, stroll along cobbled streets lined with colourful paper lanterns, stargaze among the dramatic scenery of Halong Bay, toast one another in a vibrant roof bar in Ho Chi Minh City and unwind on the unspoilt beaches of Phu Quoc.
+Explore the crumbling ruins of Angkor Wat, stroll along cobbled streets lined with colorful paper lanterns, stargaze among the dramatic scenery of Halong Bay, toast one another in a vibrant roof bar in Ho Chi Minh City and unwind on the unspoiled beaches of Phu Quoc.

 An early start today to embark on the 4-hour drive (or optionally a 45-minute sea plane) to the south, to the legendary Halong Bay.
 Here you will board a luxurious traditional junk for an afternoon of cruising between the dramatic limestone karsts, erupting from the calm sea.
 Visit fishing villages or a pearl farm, and clamber inside secret caves.
 You will spend a night on board, perhaps taking part in a cooking class or indulging in a massage, or simply stealing away to the top deck to watch the stars.